Azure-Samples/iot-hub-c-esp32/README.md

 1. Under "Serial flasher config --->Default serial port" set the serial port ID to that of your ESP32 device.
 (On Windows you can find the serial port ID under Computer Management.)

-1. Under "Serial flasher config --->Before flashing" set the behavior to "Reset with ESP32R0 with windows workaround" if it is available.
-(This applies to [both Windows and Linux](https://github.com/espressif/esp-idf/issues/305).)
-If this behavior is not available, use "Reset to bootloader" instead.

 1. Under "Example Configuration --->" enter your WiFi router SSID and password.

 1. Save the configuration and exit the dialog.